Yaslen Clemente Does The Splits In Thong Bikini For Steamy New Pic On Instagram

 Yaslen Clemente occasionally showcases her flexibility, and in her newest Instagram share, she struck a jaw-dropping pose at the beach.
 She did the side splits and arched her back to flaunt her incredible figure with an emphasis on her bare booty, thanks to her thong bikini.

-The model placed her hands in front of her legs and pointed her toes, and the back of her legs and derrière were covered in light sand.
-She glanced over her left shoulder at the camera with her lips slightly parted in a coy expression, and she exuded lots of flirty vibes.
+The model placed her hands in front of her and pointed her toes, and the back of her legs and derrière were covered in light sand.
+She glanced over her left shoulder at the camera with her lips slightly parted in a coy expression, and she exuded plenty of flirty vibes.

 Her entire figure seemed to be drenched in water from the ocean, including her locks, which she slicked back behind her ears.
 Her bikini was light pink with tropical floral and leaf designs, and her tiny bottoms featured a small piece of fabric in the back with long side ties that fell down her hips.
 She tagged the brand, CLS Sportswear, in the post.

-Yaslen accessorized her look simply with a pair of sparkling stud earrings and apparently nothing else.
+Yaslen accessorized her look with a pair of sparkling stud earrings.

-Behind her was a scenic view with crystal blue ocean waters rolling into the shore and a small hilly area was visible further in the backdrop.
+Behind her was a scenic view with crystal blue ocean waters rolling into the shore and a small hilly area was visible further in the background.
 The shot was taken on a sunny day and the bright sunlight drenched Yaslen and left her tan looking especially nice and glowing.
 The skies looked to be completely clear of clouds for an idyllic day.

-Her admirers took to the comments section to send their love, and the post has also reached over 67,800 likes in the past eight hours that it’s been live.
+Her admirers took to the comments section to send their love, and the post has received over 67,800 likes in the eight hours that it’s been live.

 “Ugh. just an amazing woman,” gushed a follower.